ivaramme/Bitacora/README.md

 `NODE_ADDRESS` is used in case you want to specify the public name or IP used by other nodes in the cluster to request data

+# Java properties:

+`external.request.timeout` Sets the connection timeout for any HTTP External requests between nodes..
+Defaults to 60 ms.

 # Local Development: